-Personal Risk Budget (Average Volatility): Based on the estimated Annual Downside Tolerance accepted by the Client, an estimation of the expected long-term average volatility expressed in the mean standard deviation of portfolio returns.
+Personal Risk Budget (Average Volatility): Based on the estimated Annual Tolerance accepted by the Client, an estimation of the expected long-term average volatility expressed in the mean standard deviation of portfolio returns.

 Barclays Capital U.S. Aggregate Bond Index: A market capitalization-weighted index representing U.S. traded investment grade bonds.
 The Index includes Treasury securities, Government agency bonds, Mortgage-backed bonds, Corporate bonds, and a small amount of foreign bonds traded in U.S.

 Beta: The measure of an asset’s risk in relation to the market (for example, the S&P 500 index) or to an alternative benchmark or factors.
 Roughly speaking, a security with a beta of 1.5 will move, on average, 1.5 times the market return.